jinglescode/jinglescode.github.io/_posts/javascript/2020-01-07-project-euler-problem-4.md

 ---

-Here's my solution, anyone has a better approach?
-Post your attempt in the comments.
-I will update in comments too if I got one.

 This is my [Project Euler Challenge](https://projecteuler.net/) journey; anyone wants to do this together?
 It will be fun and we can learn a thing or two by solving this problem in different ways.